ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/bulk-insert/how-to-work-with-bulk-insert-operation.dotnet.markdown

-﻿# Bulk Insert : How to work with bulk insert operation?
+﻿# Bulk Insert : How to Work With Bulk Insert Operation

 One of the features that is particularly useful when inserting large amount of data is `bulk inserting`.
 This is an optimized time-saving approach with few drawbacks that will be described later.